berkeley-scf/tutorial-databases/sql.md

 > **Challenge**: For each question, get the answer given by the user
 > with the maximum reputation amongst users answering the question.
 > Hint: you’ll need to first create a subquery that determines the
-> maximum reputation for each question and then use that to get the
+> maximum reputation amongst the answers for each question and then use
-> answer of interest for each question.
+> that to get the answer of interest for each question.

 > **Challenge (hard)**: Find the users who have asked one question that
 > is highly-viewed (viewcount \> 1000) with their remaining questions